 - Enjoy outdoor festivities and day trips: from ice skating in the open air to day trips just outside the city (a wintery and contemplative walk in Versailles' garden can, for example, be lovely in January)

 - Hit the winter sales.
 Recovering from their holiday excesses, Parisians flood the streets and well-heated terraces to reunite with friends, and, of course, to hit the winter soldes (sales), a French ritual that borders on cultish.
-For shopping addicts, January is definitely a great time to be in the city of light.
+For shopping addicts, January is definitely a great time to be in the City of Lights.

 January Travel Tips